zaiisao/Documentation/en/Audio Broadcast/mediaplayer_mac.md

 ### Integrate the MediaPlayer Kit

-1. Go to [Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the MediaPlayer Kit, and unzip the download package.
+1. Go to [Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the MediaPlayer Kit, and extract the files from the download package.

 2. Add the `AgoraMediaPlayer.framework` file in the **libs** folder to the project folder.